emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## Cinegram
-### Score: 17/20
+### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Auto-switches through all its sources if they fail. ✔️
 1. Site does have episode auto-next across all servers. ✔️
 1. Sites UI feels very modern and unique, stands out compared to others. ✔️
 1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has keyword sorting, collections, random button, but could use more in terms of recommendations. 🟡
+1. Site has keyword sorting, collections, random button, and random trailers. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (vidfast). ✔️